c4software/vuetify-vuejs-firebaseUploader/README.md

 # vuetify-vuejs-firebaseUploader
-A dead simple component to upload file in Firebase Storage
+A dead simple VueJS component to upload file in Firebase Storage

 ## Usage